makehumancommunity/community-plugins-makeskin/docs/diffuseTexture.md

 If you want a plain color covering the entire surface, you do not need a diffuseTexture.
 In those cases you can use the [diffuseColor](diffuseColor.md) setting instead.

+The diffuseTexture can also cater for primitive transparency.
+The alpha channel is preserved in both blender and MakeHuman.
+If you want transparency which also takes IOR etc into account, see [transparencymapTexture](transparencymapTexture.md).
+But only the diffuseTexture alpha transparency is shown in MakeHuman.

 ## Example

     diffuseTexture mycharacter_diffuse.png